Analytic Gradients and Geometry Optimization for Orbital-Optimized Pair Coupled Cluster Doubles: Supplementary Material

 \section{Supplementary Material}

-The \texttt{.zip} file contains the (i) \texttt{SI\_mp2.xlsx} file, which collects the complete list of the OOpCCD-optimized structural parameters and differences wrt MP2 data, including the statistical error analysis, (ii) \texttt{SI\_cc.xlsx} file, which collects the complete list of the OOpCCD-optimized structural parameters and differences wrt CCSD(F12c)(T*) data, including the statistical error analysis, (iii) \texttt{SI.pdf} file, which visualizes the error measures wrt CCSD(F12c)(T*) data.
+The \texttt{.zip} file contains the (i) \texttt{SI\_mp2.xlsx} file, which collects the complete list of the OOpCCD-optimized structural parameters and differences wrt MP2 data, including the statistical error analysis, (ii) \texttt{SI\_cc.xlsx} file, which collects the complete list of the OOpCCD-optimized structural parameters and differences wrt CCSD(F12c)(T*) data, including the statistical error analysis, (iii) \texttt{SI.pdf} file, which visualizes the error measures wrt CCSD(F12c)(T*) data {and contains selected OOpCCD wall times}.
 All OOpCCD-optimized molecular structures are attached as \texttt{.xyz} files.